 Catholic High School football teams across the United States will feature in a prominent new Top 25 ranking system when the 2017 season kicks off in August.

-The Catholic Athletes For Christ Top 25, Presented by Siena Heights University and Global Football, will be published weekly, every Wednesday from August 23 through the conclusion of the season at the website www.globalfootball.com/cac-top-25 and through social media: www.Facebook.com/CACTop25 and Twitter @CACTop25.
+The Catholic Athletes For Christ Top 25, Presented by Siena Heights University and Global Football, will be published weekly, every Wednesday after Labor Day through the conclusion of the season, at http://www.globalfootball.com/cac-top-25 following the release of a preseason ranking on Wednesday, August 23.

 The CAC Top 25 ranking criteria include the quality of the team and its players, strength of schedule, tradition, and quality of the team’s league, conference, region or district.
 All Catholic high schools from the United States that feature only four-year players playing 11-man football are eligible for consideration.

 The ranking will be compiled by Christopher Lawlor, an award-winning writer, who is a voting committee member and advisor for several major national high school events, including the McDonald’s All-American Games and Gatorade Player of the Year.
 Catholic Athletes for Christ chapters and the CAC Top 25 presenting sponsors will provide input into the weekly rankings.
 Lawlor previously worked for USA TODAY and ESPN.com, where he was the national preps writer, while compiling the national rankings in several sports.